 Promoting evidence-based planning by enhancing stakeholders’ understanding of local evidence

 Nepal’s transition to a federal system has been challenging, with delays in policy formulation and ambiguity in roles between the tiers of government (federal, provincial and municipal).
 Within the health sector, the delineated local governments (municipalities) have begun to take ownership and provide health services although there are major gaps in their capacity to manage local health systems and provide quality health services.
-Kapilvastu Municipality in Lumbini province, is a learning site for HERD International.
+A municipality in Kapilvastu District in Lumbini province is home to a learning site for HERD International.
 The district and the municipality are fragile in many ways, demonstrated by the poorly functioning health system, stagnant health service indicators, poor education and socio-economic conditions.
 The municipality is also prone to seasonal disease outbreaks such as dengue, cholera and typhoid (the open border with India increases vulnerability to the transmission of disease) and extreme weather events such as heat and cold.
 The district was one of the hardest hit by COVID-19 in Nepal, jeopardizing the system’s ability to cope with chronic stressors and maintain delivery of quality health services.

 What problem is being addressed?